King David (film): Filming

 According to one report "Gere knew Beresford wanted him replaced, and that made for quite a bit of friction on the set.
 Beresford did what he wanted to do in the scenes where Gere doesn't appear, and Gere did what he wanted to do in his scenes.
 The film ended up as a multi-million dollar joke that everyone thinks is funny except the people who made it and the Paramount investors."

 Beresford later said "The King David script was just never right.
 We started off on the wrong foot and then it turned into a catalogue of disaster.
 Really, I don't know how I got mixed up in such a mess – I felt like the captain of the Titanic heading toward a critical iceberg and I hit it.
 It was inevitable."

 Reception

 The film was not well received by the critics, with The New York Times calling it "not a good film".
 Review aggregate Rotten Tomatoes gave the film a 'rotten' 8% rating.
-Richard Gere's performance in the film earned him a Golden Raspberry Award nomination for Worst Actor, which he lost to Sylvester Stallone for Rambo: First Blood Part II and Rocky IV.
+Richard Gere's performance in the film earned him a nomination for the Golden Raspberry Award for Worst Actor, which he lost to Sylvester Stallone for Rambo: First Blood Part II and Rocky IV at the 6th Golden Raspberry Awards.